8:00 AM to 4:30 PM.

 Patients are referred to hospice from a number of sources including GPs, hospitals, the Cancer Society and palliative specialists.
 We also accept self-referrals.

-Franklin Hospice typically receives between 150 and 200 referrals of new patients every year and we are actively working with about 70 patients at any one time.
+Franklin Hospice typically receives more than 200 referrals of new patients every year and we are actively working with more than 100 patients at any one time.
 This number will grow as the Franklin population increases and our population ages.

 While one of our nurses is available 24 hours, 7 days a week by phone, our normal hours are Monday to Friday 8.00am to 4.30 pm.
 After hours treatment (especially weekends) is typically provided by District Nurses with whom we work closely.